 Resolutions are one way that the AUMA Board or members can propose actions or policies for our membership to consider.
 Resolutions that are passed by members set the direction for AUMA’s advocacy efforts over the next three years.

 AUMA’s Resolutions Policy outlines the formal process for submitting, reviewing, publishing, debating, amending, and voting on resolutions.
 This year, the deadline for submitting a resolution along with proof of endorsement by the councils of the moving and seconding municipalities to firstname.lastname@example.org is June 30.
 AUMA has developed a guide and template to help municipalities with the resolutions process.

-AUMA’s resolution policy also sets out a process and criteria for municipalities to submit extraordinary resolutions that deal with matters of an urgent nature arising after the resolution deadline.
+Section 15 of AUMA’s Resolution Policy also sets out a process and criteria for municipalities to submit emergent resolutions that deal with matters of an urgent nature arising after the resolution deadline.

-AUMA holds a resolutions session at each Annual Convention where sponsoring municipalities speak to their resolutions and members debate their merit.
+AUMA holds a resolutions session at each annual Convention where moving municipalities speak to their resolutions and members debate their merit.
 There is a formal process for amendments, and every elected official in attendance from a Regular AUMA member may vote via an electronic voting system.
-In 2017, over 800 voting delegates were eligible to participate in the resolutions session.

 Most adopted resolutions focus on a request for action by the provincial and/or federal government, and are submitted to the relevant ministries following Convention.
 Based on the topic of the resolution, the appropriate AUMA standing committee reviews the government’s response, and then recommends whether AUMA should accept the response or take further action based on a prioritization framework.
 AUMA keeps members up to date on the status of resolutions through the resolutions library.
 Resolutions are active for three years, and at the end of the three years, AUMA informs the sponsoring municipality of the resolution’s outcome.

-Resolutions tend to have a higher profile than RFDs, because they are discussed at Annual Conventions, which have a higher member turnout than Municipal Leaders’ Caucus, and also because of the formal process involved in their adoption and implementation.
+Resolutions tend to have a higher profile than RFDs, because they are discussed at annual Conventions, which have a higher member turnout than Municipal Leaders’ Caucus where RFDs are presented, and also because of the formal process involved in their adoption and implementation.

 Member RFDs at Spring Municipal Leaders’ Caucus (MLC) enable municipalities to bring forward emerging issues that cannot wait to be debated at Convention.
 While RFDs also allow the AUMA Board and members to propose actions or policies for membership to consider, the RFD process is less formal than the resolutions process.

 The process for RFDs is outlined in AUMA’s MLC Policy.
 AUMA has developed a RFD Template which members can fill out and submit along with proof of council endorsement to Rachel de Vos, a few weeks before the Caucus.
 The date of each year’s Spring Municipal Leaders Caucus and the RFD deadline are announced through the Digest newsletter and posted on AUMA’s events page.

-Members attend only one day of Summer Caucus, according to their municipality's population size, and RFDs are only discussed on the day corresponding to the size of the sponsoring municipality.

-RFDs are shared with members via the Digest one week before Caucus.
+RFDs are generally shared with members via the Digest approximately one week before Caucus.
 At Caucus, the sponsoring municipality speaks to its RFD, and members in attendance are then invited to share their views and ask questions.
 The sponsor may agree to revise the originally proposed action as a result of the discussion.
-Members vote on the RFD by show of hands, with each municipality in attendance allowed one vote through their Mayor or designate.
-Depending on the day that the RFD is brought forward, there could be as few as 20 and as many as 200 voting delegates in attendance.
+Elected Officials of Regular Member municipalities who are registered to attend MLC are eligible to vote.

-Approved resolutions are assigned to one of AUMA’s standing committees, which then makes recommendations to the AUMA Board on next steps, based on AUMA’s prioritization framework.
+Approved requests are assigned to one of AUMA’s standing committees, which then makes recommendations to the AUMA Board on next steps, based on AUMA’s prioritization framework.
 AUMA provides updates on RFD outcomes through the Digest.